nuggreat/kOS-updater-requester/README.md

   The script has a internal white list of extension that it will scan.
 	Only extensions on the while list will be looked at by the script.
 	The list is only set to with the extension of "ks" by default but more can be added by editing the code.
-	  Extension on the while list must only be the charters after the "." and not include the "."
+	  Extension on the white list must only be the charters after the "." and not include the "."
 		EXAMPLE: "ks" will work but ".ks" will not

 	Flag 1 is extension matching, has enable/disable parameter.